 TGbe editor: please insert the following proposed changes (CID #23178).

-To mitigate this sort of traffic analysis a STA can support the ability to periodically and randomly change its MAC addresses and reset counters and seeds prior to association.Such a STA, upon reconnecting to a network, can provide either a device ID previously provided by the network or can use an identifiable random MAC address (IRM) the STA previously provided to the network or both.
-Either approach allows the network to recognize the STA while providing protection against third party tracking or traffic analysis.
+To mitigate this sort of traffic analysis, a non-AP STA or a non-AP MLD can support the ability to periodically and randomly change its MAC addresses and reset counters and seeds prior to association.
+A non-AP MLD can also change the MAC addresses of its affiliated STAs prior to an association.
+Such a STA or a non-AP MLD, upon reconnecting to a network, can provide either a device ID previously provided by the network or can use an identifiable random MAC address (IRM) that the STA or the non-AP MLD previously provided to the network or both.
+Either approach allows the network to recognize the STA or the non-AP MLD while providing protection against third party tracking or traffic analysis.

-While discovering networks, a STA can refrain from gratuitously transmitting Probe Request frames containing SSIDs of favored BSS networks
+While discovering networks, a STA can refrain from gratuitously transmitting Probe Request frames containing SSIDs of favored BSS networks.

 TGbe editor: please insert the following changes (CID #23178).

 9.4.2.313 Device ID element